Public Exhibition

 - more advanced computer models become available.

 Many parts of Shellharbour City have little or no flood data or records available at Council.
 Over time as new data is received and new flood studies are adopted by Council, more flood liable land will be identified and mapped accordingly.
-Also, under changes to the NSW Government's Floodplain Development Manual in 2005, flood liable land became inclusive of land that is affected by the Probable Maximum Flood (PMF).
-Before this only land inundated by the 100-year flood level was considered.
+Also, under the NSW Government's Flood Risk Management Manual in (2023), flood liable land became inclusive of land that is affected by the Probable Maximum Flood (PMF).

 If your property is now classified as flood affected, the real world flood risks to your property is not likely to have changed; only that new information has been made available.